Five Swedish reactors risk closure by 2028 due to tardy nuclear waste decision

 The Forsmark 4 reactor risks closure in 2024, followed in 2025 by Forsmark 3, Ringhals 3 and 4 and finally Forsmark 1 in 2028, the operators said in urgent market messages posted via power exchange Nord Pool.

-Ringhals is owned by a consortium comprising Vattenfall and Uniper, while Forsmark is owned by the same two companies in addition to Fortum and Skelleftea Kraft.
+Ringhals is owned by a consortium comprising Vattenfall (VATN.UL) and Uniper (UN01.DE), while Forsmark is owned by the same two companies in addition to Fortum (FORTUM.HE) and Skelleftea Kraft.

 A Swedish government decision on used nuclear fuel storage must be made no later than Aug.
 31 this year to avoid exceeding the permit for the interim storage site a Oskarshamn, the firms added.